-The Saguaro Cactus (Carnegiea gigantea) sports a medium-green, furrowed trunk with gray spikes.
-Saguaro Cacti grow very slowly and have a mature height of up to 50 feet (15 m).
+Carnegiea gigantea, commonly known as Saguaro Cactus, sports a medium-green, furrowed trunk with gray spikes.
+Saguaro Cactus grows very slowly and has a mature height of up to 50 feet (15 m).
 These cacti make a bold statement in the landscape with their stiff arms and coarse texture.
-Hardy in U.S. Department of Agriculture hardiness plant zones 9 and 10, Saguaro Cacti require full sunlight and extremely fast-draining soil.
+Saguaro Cactus, hardy in U.S. Department of Agriculture hardiness plant zones 9 and 10, requires full sunlight and extremely fast-draining soil.
 Planting a young nursery-grown specimen, 3 feet (90 cm) or less in height, is the best way to introduce one of these succulents into your yard.
-Raising a Saguaro Cactus is extremely easy, as they requiring only infrequent supplemental watering after planting.
+Raising a Saguaro Cactus is extremely easy, as they require only infrequent supplemental watering after planting.

 1. Dig a hole with a shovel in the southernmost portion of your landscape for the Saguaro Cactus.
 Fashion the hole twice as wide and equal in depth to the plant's root ball.
 Remove any rocks from the hole and displaced soil.

 2. Wear heavy gloves when handling the Saguaro Cactus to avoid injury.
 Look for markings on the pot that indicate which side of the plant was previously growing facing the south.
 Remove the cactus carefully from its pot.

-3. Place the plant in the center of the hole, positioning its southern side facing the southern exposure in your landscape.
-Add or remove soil from the hole's bottom as needed to ensure that the root ball's top is level with the surrounding ground.
+3. Place the plant in the center of the hole, positioning its southern side facing the south exposure in your landscape.
+Add or remove soil from the hole's bottom to ensure that the root ball's top is level with the surrounding ground.
 Fill the hole with soil, tamping it down periodically around the roots.
 Do not plant the cactus deeper than it was previously growing.